bertrand12345/Data_ENG_project1/README.md

 5. **For further practice**, create your own version of the tool in GitHub and extend the database with different metadata using another NLP tool.

-#### **Reflections on What You Learned When Done:**
-1. Experience in extracting data from text files and loading them into an SQLite database using a command-line tool.
-2. Understanding how to query a database using a custom Python script.
-3. Developing the ability to customize command-line tools to meet specific requirements.
-4. Insight into extending existing tools and integrating other technologies like NLP.

 #### **References:**
 - [GitHub Repository](https://github.com/nogibjj/coursera-applied-data-eng-projects)